32-Year-Old Right Wing – Columbus Blue Jackets

 Traded to the Blue Jackets in February 2015, after signing a seven-year contract with the Maple Leafs in July 2013.

-Clarkson (back) skated on his own Monday, Aaron Portzline of The Columbus Dispatch reports.
+Clarkson (back) was placed on long-term injured reserve Tuesday, Aaron Portzline of The Columbus Dispatch reports.

 To instantly reveal our fantasy analysis of every player – including David Clarkson – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 David Clarkson: Past News Updates ( ▲ View most recent update )

 There was no outlook written for David Clarkson.